Quantum Control and General Recursion beyond the Unitary Case: Introduction

 \subsection{Contributions}

-In this paper, we solve the above longstanding open issues by providing a semantically well-behaved programming language which allows for both classical and quantum control of arbitrary processes.
-The quantum control is formulated as a primitive called ``\tb{qcase}'', which we present as a quantum version of the classical conditional statement.
-For the sake of simplicity, the language exclusively uses quantum data, with no need for additional classical registers.
-The novelty of our programming language is the possibility for both coherent control of arbitrary quantum processes, which are not restricted to unitary maps, and iteration via a classically controlled while loop.
+In this paper, we solve the above longstanding problem by providing the first semantically well-behaved programming language (Figure~\ref{fig:syntax}) allowing for measurements, recursion and quantum control beyond the unitary case.
+Quantum control is formulated as a quantum case primitive called ``\tb{qcase}'', which we present as a quantum version of the classical conditional statement.
+The novelty of our programming language is the possibility for both coherent control of arbitrary quantum processes (i.e., not restricted to unitary maps) and recursion via a classically controlled while loop.

 In order to assign a formal meaning to programs, we construct an operational semantics, consisting in a probabilistic big-step transition system, and a denotational semantics.
-Despite the apparent issues surrounding the definition of quantum case~\cite{badescu}, this operation is physically meaningful.
-In order to unambiguously define the action of the quantum case on general channels, it is necessary to specify additional information on the implementation of each input channel~\cite{kristjansson,grenoble_coherent_control}.
+Despite the apparent issues surrounding the definition of the quantum case~\cite{badescu}, this operation is physically meaningful.
+Intuitively, it requires some additional information that describes the behavior of the program in the absence of inputs (see Figure~\ref{fig:qc}).

-In the operational semantics, this additional information takes the form of an extra bit (Definition~\ref{def:val} and Figure~\ref{fig:semantics_operational}) associated with each possible evolution.
-This choice is based on Kraus decompositions as discussed in~\cite{badescu,grenoble_coherent_control}, and allows us to define a default transition for each probabilistic statement.
-In the denotational semantics, the additional information is expressed using the framework of \emph{vacuum-extended operations} (Definition~\ref{def:ve} and Figure in~\ref{fig:semantics_denotational_minimal}), as proposed in~\cite{kristjansson,kristjansson_1}.
-This enables us to define the semantics of the quantum case semantics in a physically meaningful way, while ensuring the usual expected properties such as compositionality.
+In the operational semantics, this additional information takes the form of a default transition for each probabilistic statement (Figure~\ref{fig:semantics_operational}).
+In the denotational semantics, the additional information is expressed using the framework of \emph{coherent quantum operations} (Definition~\ref{def:cqo} and Figure~\ref{fig:semantics_denotational}), which take inspiration from vacuum-extended operations~\cite{kristjansson,kristjansson_1}.
+Coherent quantum operations are shown to form a pointed DCPO (Proposition~\ref{prop:cqoDCPO}) allowing for domain-theoretic fixed‑point techniques for general recursion in the presence of quantum control and arbitrary quantum operations.
+Hence, this enables us to define the semantics of the quantum case in a physically meaningful way, without limiting which operations are considered controllable, while ensuring the usual expected properties such as compositionality.